 In July 2016, with disabled student, Dwight played track from Essential Elements for Strings Violin Book 2 from publisher Website on his Android phone using Optus 3G in student's room so they could play along and improve the intonation.
-This was later burnt to CD for student to play back with her practising.
+It is easier to view the online MIDI recordings via laptop or PC on normal internet connection.

-Dwight is also an accomplished pianist and teaches piano to students in their homes.
+Dwight is also an accomplished pianist and teaches piano to child and adult students face to face or online via Skype and Webcam.
 He will help pick music and instrument for student.

 In December 2015 in Ningi QLD, he had 1 child piano student briefly.